panoply/syncify/readme.md

 ]
 ```

-> If you are using a `.syncifyrc` file to store your shop credentials, then you need only add theme id reference to object tha
+> If you are using a `.syncifyrc` file to store your shop credentials, then you need only add theme id references.

 <details>
 <summary>